Firasbenmansour/CYSHOP_UTOPIA/CY_SHOP_FINAL/README.md

 - save the files on a personnel space
 - open the Terminal
 - Type cd followed by a space and the location the program files are saved to
-- Type gcc -o CYSHOP CY_SHOP.c
+- Type make
-- Type ./CYSHOP
+- Type ./UTOPIA

  And now you can use the program